Skip to main content

 The Report looks at various approaches which may be adopted in resolving family disputes, and focuses particularly on the use of mediation.
 The Report makes recommendations to strengthen family mediation services and to enhance the family litigation process.

 The Bureau has stated that: “The Bureau has been assigned to co-ordinate inputs from relevant bureaux and departments in formulating a response to LRC’s recommendations.
 With the implementation of the Civil Justice Reform, legal aid has been extended to cover mediation in civil proceedings since 2009.
-Between 2 April 2009 and 30 September 2023, the Legal Aid Department has approved funding for appointment of mediators in 1,995 matrimonial cases.
+Between 2 April 2009 and 31 January 2024, the Legal Aid Department has approved funding for appointment of mediators in 2,069 matrimonial cases.
 In May 2012, the Judiciary issued a Practice Direction on Family Mediation which sets out the duty of the parties and their legal representatives to assist the Court in encouraging the parties to use mediation as an alternative dispute resolution procedure.
 Furthermore, a Practice Direction on Children’s Dispute Resolution Pilot Scheme has come into effect since October 2012 and has been formalised as standard practice since April 2016.
 Parents wishing to seek mediation may approach the Integrated Mediation Office set up by the Judiciary for assistance.
-A Practice Direction on a pilot scheme for private adjudication of financial disputes in matrimonial and family proceedings came into effect on 19 January 2015 and has been extended for another three years from 2021.
+The Judiciary introduced the Family Court-annexed Mediation Scheme as a pilot scheme for a period of two years commencing from March 2024.
+The scheme intends to assist the divorcing parties to settle their disputes by adopting a collaborative approach among Family Judges and Masters, the Integrated Mediation Office and family mediators at the court premises.
+Accredited family mediators have been engaged for provision of mediation services at the court premises as and when required on the hearing date.
+A Practice Direction on a pilot scheme for private adjudication of financial disputes in matrimonial and family proceedings came into effect on 19 January 2015 and has been further extended for another two years from 2024 to 2026.
 The scheme provides an alternative means for dispute resolution, which aims at furthering the objective of settlement facilitation.
 The research team commissioned by the Family Council completed a study on the provision of family mediation services in Hong Kong in late 2016.
 The Family Council has shared the study findings and recommendations with relevant bureaux/departments and organisations for their reference and follow up actions as appropriate.”

 (April 2009)